andykamp/counter-svelte-ts/README.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.
+* `mkdocs gh-deploy --force` - Manually build and deploy the docs using github pages

+To deploy the documentation we use github pages.
+We added a **./github/workflows/ci.yml** that builds and depoyes the docs on every push to the master/main branch You can also deploy it manually by doin a `mkdocs gh-deploy --force`

+## Testing ##

+## Logging ##